swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

 extension [Rigid|Unique]Array where Element: Copyable {
   /// Copies the elements of a buffer to the end of this array.
   ///
-  /// If the rigid array does not have sufficient capacity to hold all items in its
+  /// If the rigid array does not have sufficient capacity to hold all items
-  /// storage, then this triggers a runtime error.
+  /// from the buffer in its storage, then this triggers a runtime error.
   ///
   /// If the unique array does not have sufficient capacity to hold all items
   /// in the source buffer, then this automatically grows the array's